 Remove all layers and data sources and display HRPT 10.8 um Temperature data.

 In the Main Display window, select Edit -> Remove -> All Layers and Data Sources.

+In the Main Display select File -> New Display Tab -> Map Display -> One Panel.

 In the Satellite -> Imagery chooser of the Data Sources tab of the Data Explorer, select <LOCAL-DATA> for the Server, select HRPT for the Dataset, and click Connect.